 - Now simply change the capital C to small c in pathCoordinate as follows: ./path/pathcoordinate/pathCoordinateForm.component

-- Now reload NPM and see whether the web application is running now.
+- Now, reload NPM and see whether the web application is running.

-It’s recommended for developers to always keep their browsers up-to-date to avoid any execution problems.
-If the browser you’re trying to run the web application on is outdated, the field browser error will certainly show up.
+It is recommended that developers always keep their browsers up-to-date to avoid any execution problems.
+If the browser in which you are trying to run the web application is outdated, the field browser error will certainly appear.
 An older version of Chrome, Firefox, or Edge would not be able to read the latest alias configuration settings.

 Below are the steps for updating Google Chrome:

 Note: The steps will vary for other browsers.

 - Launch Google Chrome and click on the three dots at the top-right corner.

 - Now click on Settings from the drop-down menu.

 - Go to About Chrome and see if there are any updates available.